wow-actions/update-authors/README.md

 # Update Authors

-Automatically generate and update `AUTHORS.txt` for your repository.
+Automatically generate or update `AUTHORS.txt` for your repository.

 ## Usage